h3rald/h3/docs/md/tutorial.md

 The main responsibility of this component is to fetch the Markdown content and render the whole page, but note how the rendering different portions of the page are delegated to different components: `Header`, `Navigation`, `Content`, and `Footer`.

-The `Header` component is very simple: its only job is to render static content:
+The `Header` and `Footer` components are very simple: their only job is to render static content:

 ```js
 const Header = () => {